-Table 10.
+Table 11.
 The C and C++ Profile Macro Symbols for Sample Allowed Definition.

-Profile Macro Symbol

-General Purpose -DFACE_GENERAL_PURPOSE_PROFILE

-Safety Extended -DFACE_SAFETY_EXTENDED_PROFILE

-Safety Base -DFACE_SAFETY_BASE_PROFILE

-Security -DFACE_SECURITY_PROFILE
+Profile Macro Symbol General Purpose -DFACE_GENERAL_PURPOSE_PROFILE Safety Extended -DFACE_SAFETY_EXTENDED_PROFILE Safety Base -DFACE_SAFETY_BASE_PROFILE Security -DFACE_SECURITY_PROFILE nd C ...
+Drofilo 1 1 0

 As a part of the compilation process, UoCs may have external libraries linked to it.
 The "Linker" section provides an area where the user may use the "Executable" field to produce the linking executable or use the ellipsis button to define an absolute path.
 The CTS also provides a field to define processor specific flags, an output flag, and specific library paths to be included in the linking process.